Textil art - embroidery - The Big Bang

 Tree of life

-The “Tree of life” is embroidered on hand-painted silk.
+The “Tree of life” is hand embroidered on hand-painted silk.
 The techniques used are needle painting, stem and satin stitch, split stitch, sewn-on webs, friseé and Japangold.
 The working time was around eighty hours.

 Tree of life detail